USS

 ahead of the guide on the fleet axis.
 OTC and guide in USS LEONARD WOOD.
 OTC

-is CTU 79.14.1
+is CTU 79.14.1 The sortie of

 T.U.
 79.14.1 from the transport area was a dangerous and difficult operation